sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * [Paseo](http://www.paseoseattle.com/) - Fremont Caribbean restaurant.
 Also has a location in Ballard.
   * [Nectar Lounge](http://www.nectarlounge.com/) - Fremont lounge, offers live music, martinis, food, and atmosphere.

+Akshay lived in Capitol Hill (W2015), and really enjoyed all it had to offer.
+Here's some stuff he liked:
+  * [Witness](http://witnessbar.com/) - Southern-style bar, Akshay looooves their Chicken and Waffles (W2015).
+Be sure to go to Saturday night sermon (9 PM).
+  * [Rhein Haus](http://www.rheinhausseattle.com/Rhein_Haus/HOME.html) - They have bocce. 'nuff said.

 #### Tourist Attractions
 The main places are really only the Space Needle and Pike Place Market.
 More will be added as it is explored.

 * [Seattle Space Needle](http://www.spaceneedle.com/home/) - Local tourist attraction.
 Great to visit once or twice, but can get old quickly if you're around for a while.
 * [Pike Place Market](http://www.pikeplacemarket.org/) - Local farmer's market near the water.
 Great location, decent prices, awesome atmosphere.
 Fresh seafood every day!
+* [Experience Music Project (EMP)](http://www.empmuseum.org/) - Awesome for music buffs, plenty of interactive exhibits.

 #### Surrounding Area
 * Redmond (where Microsoft is) and Bellevue (where other parts of Microsoft are) are the "satellite cities" of Seattle.